-Shopify Connector for Microsoft Fabric
+How to integrate Shopify using Microsoft Fabric

 Read and write Shopify data effortlessly.
 Integrate, manage, and automate customers, orders, products, and inventory — almost no coding required.
+You can do it all using the high-performance Shopify ODBC Driver (powered by Shopify Connector for ZappySys API Driver).
+We'll walk you through the entire setup.

 Step-by-step instructions